The Real-time Dilemma

 While voice recognition technology is improving and promises future multi-user, highly accurate, speaker independent voice recognition, at this time, its feasibility in generating text for use in captions is isolated to few situations.

 Delivery of Real-time Captions

 As soon as the text equivalent of the audio has been generated, that text must be delivered to the end user so it is synchronized with the audio stream.
 Unfortunately, few real-time multimedia technologies have native support for captioning.
-At this time, only RealPlayer supports the delivery of real-time captions, and that is only through complicated programming processes.
 Thus, the real-time captions must usually be delivered through a different technology running parallel to the multimedia software or hardware.
 This is often done through dedicated applications or through clients that are built into a web page and run in a web browser.

-For video conferencing and voice chats, where the audio is delivered in real time (or very close), the captions must be generated, converted into a format for broadcast across the Internet, and then delivered to the end user - all in real time.
-For streaming video, such as through Windows Media Server, there is often a delay between when the media is captured and when it displays to the end user.
-In these cases, the delivery mechanism for the real-time captions must provide functionality for ensuring that the captions display at roughly the same time that the audio would be heard, even if the delay between caption generation and delivery is a long time (around 12 seconds is the typical delay for Windows Media Server).
+For video conferencing and voice chats, where the audio is delivered in real time, the captions must be generated, converted into a format for broadcast across the Internet, and then delivered to the end user - all in real time.
+For streaming video, there is often a delay between when the media is captured and when it displays to the end user, often due to encoding and buffering.
+In these cases, the delivery mechanism for the real-time captions must provide functionality for ensuring that the captions display at roughly the same time that the audio would be heard, even if the delay between caption generation and delivery is a long time.

 While captioning real-time web multimedia is not always easy, it is possible and should always be done when real-time multimedia is being delivered.
 Fortunately, the technologies are improving to a level that allows real-time captioning to be both easy and financially viable in most situations.